RusherDevelopment/rusherhack-plugins/CONTRIBUTING.md

 - `mc_versions`: Supported Minecraft versions (range or list)
 - `jar_url`: Direct download link to the release jar
 - `added_at`: ISO date string when the plugin was added to the registry
-- `updated_at`: ISO date string of the latest GitHub update (auto-filled by script)
+- `updated_at`: ISO date string of the latest registry update (auto-managed by automation)

----

 ## Example entry